 I can't predict the outcome of the Washington wars, though I believe God would have me fight as best as I can.
-But I can predict that one day every head will bow and every knee will bend before the King of Kings.
-The final victory has been won.
-All that is required of us is that we choose life.
+But we can rest assured that one day every head will bow and every knee will bend before the King of Kings.

 My friends, I thank God for each and every one of you.
 Your prayers and encouragement sustain me as we continue to fight the good fight for faith, family and freedom.